Who is eligible to utilize the services of the Office of Preprofessional Advising, CSA?

 What score do I need on the MCAT to get into medical school?

 There is not one number that we can give you to answer this question.
 The MCAT is one part of your application and we can only talk about specific numbers in the context of the rest of your application (which includes your GPA, your experiences, your recommendations, etc).
-Ideally, you don’t want to score less than a 10 in any one section.
 You should come in to talk to a premed adviser if you are concerned about your score.

 Speaking of GPA, how high does my GPA have to be to get into medical school?